MicrosoftDocs/power-platform/power-platform/admin/use-outlook-category-track-appointments-emails.md

 Once the **Tracked to Dynamics 365** category is available in Outlook, you can use it to track the following Outlook items.

 ## Email
 Track an email by assigning it the **Tracked to Dynamics 365** category.
 The category assignment can be seen immediately in Outlook.
-At this time, the email is marked for tracking. server-side synchronization will sync the email to Dynamics 365 for Customer Engagement apps within 15 minutes, based on the email synchronization setting.
+At this time, the email is marked for tracking. server-side synchronization will sync the email to Dynamics 365 apps within 15 minutes, based on the email synchronization setting.

 If an email is tracked and is categorized as **Tracked to Dynamics**, removing the category will untrack the email.
-However, the corresponding Dynamics 365 for Customer Engagement apps email activity record is not deleted.
+However, the corresponding Dynamics 365 apps email activity record is not deleted.

 > [!NOTE]
 > You can set up a rule in Outlook to assign or remove a category.
 See [Manage email messages by using rules](https://support.office.com/article/manage-email-messages-by-using-rules-c24f5dea-9465-4df4-ad17-a50704d66c59?ui=en-US&rs=en-US&ad=US).

 ## Appointment
 You can track an appointment by assigning it the **Tracked to Dynamics 365** category.
-The appointment will be tracked and synced to Dynamics 365 for Customer Engagement apps based on server-side synchronization rules.
+The appointment will be tracked and synced to Dynamics 365 apps based on server-side synchronization rules.

 If an appointment is tracked and is categorized as **Tracked to Dynamics**, removing the category will untrack the appointment.
-However, the corresponding Dynamics 365 for Customer Engagement apps appointment activity record is not deleted.
+However, the corresponding Dynamics 365 apps appointment activity record is not deleted.

 ## Task
 > [!NOTE]